 A memorial cairn commemorating Captain James Cook’s years in Halifax and his contributions to hydrographic surveying was erected by the Historic Sites and Monuments Board of Canada (HSMBC) at Fort Needham Park in 1955.
 The location was chosen for its panoramic views of Halifax Harbour, which Cook charted and which served as his home anchorage for four years.
-However in 2017 Halifax Council decided that Fort Needham Park would be designated solely for commemoration of the 1917 Halifax Explosion; the Captain Cook Monument was dismantled and the plaque returned to HSMBC.
-A decision awaits on its relocation elsewhere in Halifax.
+However, in 2017 Halifax Council decided that Fort Needham Park would be designated solely for commemoration of the 1917 Halifax Explosion and that a commemoration of one of the key figures in Halifax’s rich maritime history would be unwelcome there; the Captain Cook Monument was unceremoniously dismantled by the city and the plaque returned to HSMBC.

 References: